aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-fields/convert-fields-in-document/_index.md

 ## Conclusion
 Aspose.Words for .NET's ConvertFieldsInDocument function is a powerful tool for converting linked fields in a Word document to text.

+### FAQ's

+#### Q: What is a field conversion in Aspose.Words?

+A: A field conversion in Aspose.Words refers to the ability to transform data from a field in a Word document using different formats or data types.
+This allows you to change the presentation or structure of data in the final document.

+#### Q: How to convert fields in a Word document with Aspose.Words?

+A: To convert fields in a Word document with Aspose.Words, you can follow these steps:

+1. Import the Document class from the Aspose.Words namespace.
+2. Create an instance of Document by loading your existing document.
+3. Use the UpdateFields method to update all fields in the document and perform the conversions.

+#### Q: What types of conversions are possible in Aspose.Words?

+A: Aspose.Words supports several types of conversions in fields, such as converting date formats, converting number formats, converting text formats, converting currency formats, converting percentage formats, and even more.
+You can check the Aspose.Words documentation for a full list of supported conversion types.

+#### Q: Does converting fields change the original data in the Word document?

+A: No, converting fields in Aspose.Words does not affect the original data in the Word document.
+The conversion is applied when updating fields, but the original data remains intact.
+This ensures that you can return to the original state of the document at any time.

+#### Q: Is it possible to customize field conversions in Aspose.Words?

+A: Yes, it is possible to customize field conversions in Aspose.Words by using specific formatting codes or by adjusting the available conversion options.
+You can define custom formats for dates, numbers, texts, etc., to meet your specific needs.